Aviation Accident Attorneys

 Mike Hemmer, a Boeing engineer, was on a business trip when he was flying back to Seattle from Istanbul.
 On February 24, 2009, Mike remembers taking a taxi to the airport to catch a flight to Amsterdam that would transfer him to a flight destined to Seattle.
 The next thing Mike knew, he woke up in a hospital in Amsterdam.
 He has no recollection of boarding the plane that ultimately crashed just under a mile away from Schipol Airport in Amsterdam.

 SKW airplane crash attorneys fought against incredible odds-- against the wealthy corporate opponents.
-After months of investigation, research, depositions, mediation, and trial--Mr. Kessler and Mr. Moore obtained justice for Mike Hemmer and his family.
+After months of investigation, research, depositions, mediation, and trial-- SKW obtained justice for Mike Hemmer and his family.

 Doe Estate v.
 XYZ Corp. - Confidential settlement